-Although we all living in modern times and having enough resources at our disposal, there is a minimum lot of people amongst us who are actually satisfied and happy in their lives.
+Although we all liven in modern times and have enough resources at our disposal, tha minimumf people amongst us are satisfied and happy in their lives.
 Today, even a single downfall is enough to break your courage, and one failure is sufficient to sink you with demotivation.
-That is because you have identified yourself so much with money, career, social status, and relationships that any unfavorable changes affect your mental peace to the core.
+That is because you have identified yourself so much with money, career, social status, and relationships that any unfavorable changes affect your mental peace.

-The way you think and behave in daily life is governed by how much you achieve, but your mental health is controlled by how you feel.
+How you think and behave daily is governed by how much you achieve, but your mental health is controlled by how you feel.
 Unstable mental health affects your ability to cope with stress, overcome challenges, build relationships, and recover from life’s setbacks and hardships.
-Hence, it is worth stressing that you got to be emotionally healthy to survive long.
-You have to free of depression, anxiety, or other psychological issues and allow positive characteristics to shape up to call yourself mentally fit.
+Hence, it is worth stressing that you have to be emotionally healthy to survive long.
+You must be free of depression, anxiety, or other psychological issues and allow positive characteristics to shape up to call yourself mentally fit.

 Here are a few things you can do to balance or rebalance yourself –